 Agency: City of Yakima Police Department, Yakima, WA

-K-9 Flash was the inspiration to start the Project K-9 Hero Foundation to take care of other Police K-9’s in retirement like her.
-She has her very own children’s book, “K-9 Flash becomes a hero” which she travels the nation reading to schools.
-Flash also has her very own kid’s t-shirt from Nine Line Apparel, and she was nominated to be the 2018 American Humane Law Enforcement Dog of the Year!
+Flash was the inspiration behind Project K-9 Hero Foundation and our first ambassador.
+She traveled to share her children’s book, “K-9 Flash Becomes a Hero,” at schools across the nation.
+Flash was also featured on her very own kid’s t-shirt from Nine Line Apparel and was the 2018 American Humane Law Enforcement Dog of the Year!

 Support a retired K-9 Hero with paid medical, food, and end of duty services.

 For a $30 donation, we will send you a “Project K-9 Hero K-9 Flash Youth T-Shirt” by Nine Line Apparel in Navy Blue, Purple, Kelly Green, or Berry (Berry sizes are a little girl fit).
 This t-shirt features a crew neck with a lightweight jersey fabric.
 Your child will look adorable in this shirt and will be supporting a cause whose purpose is to ensure the best quality of life for our nation’s retired Military Working Dogs and Police K-9 Heroes.